rjsylvia/COSC-473/README.md

 **To Do List/Checklist:**

-- [x] Finalize Class Editor and COSC Events Editor program (**just needs sorting function for class schedule**).
+- [x] Finalize Class Editor and COSC Events Editor program.
-- [ ] Finalize documentation for whole project.
+- [x] Finalize documentation for whole project.

-**Issues to fix over weekend after 2 day test run**
-- [x] Fix class table for cosc-monitors.html having more blank row spaces than it should.
-- [ ] Fix that after prolonged runtime, panels cycling becomes out of synch.